daronphang/programming-resources/networking/protocols/websocket.md

 ### Chat

-Websockets can be used to establish connection once for exchange, publishing and broadcasting the message among subscribers.
+Websocket can be used to establish connection once for exchange, publishing and broadcasting the message among subscribers.
 Reuses the same websocket connection for sending and receiving the message.